S3-working-group/s3-practical-guide/docs/all.md

 Describe the anticipated impact of attending to that need:

-- Explain potential benefits, opportunities, or even the <dfn data-info="Intended Outcome: The expected result of an agreement, action, project or strategy.">intended outcome</dfn> of responding to that need.
+- Explain potential benefits, opportunities, or even the <a href="#" class="tooltip" title="Intended Outcome: The expected result of an agreement, action, project or strategy.">intended outcome</a> of responding to that need.
 - The impact may be obvious or implicit, especially when the effects of the current situation are already described.

 ##### Review Drivers